Playing with Points

 This method has the potential to give the most value, by far, for your points.
 Your Reserve points can be transferred to your existing loyalty program accounts.
 For example United’s Mileage Plus or Hyatt’s World of Hyatt.
 It is free to join these loyalty programs.

-Airline travel partners include United, Southwest, Air Canada, Air France, and Virgin Atlantic among others.
+Airline travel partners include United, Southwest, Air Canada, Air France, Jet Blue, and Virgin Atlantic among others.
 Hotel partners include Hyatt, Marriott, and IHG Hotels & Resorts.

 Transfers of some or all of your Chase Reserve points are easy to accomplish from your online account, and usually take place right away, but can take up to a couple of days before they show up in your account.